Mental health and well-being support

 Show your appreciation

-When working at home, it can be difficult to visualise the impact being made, so recognising and showing appreciation of work completed is important.
+When working at home, it can be difficult to visualise the impact being made, so recognising and showing appreciation of work is important.

 Just saying thank you can boost morale and help staff feel a sense of purpose with the work being completed.